TERMS & CONDITIONS

 1.10 ALTERATIONS AND AFTERCARE

-All alterations are complimentary for up to 3 months post consultation.
+Alterations for bespoke services are complimentary for up to 3 months post consultation.
 Any alterations past this date will be charged to the client at at cost price.
 As the alterations are fulfilled by expert Savile Row craftsmen they are expensive, prices can range from £50 - £600, therefore we strongly suggest clients come for a second fitting as soon as possible.
 There is a menu of charges to view during the second fitting, and your host can help you decide which ones would be the most beneficial.

 Washing and aftercare instructions will be supplied with your garment(s) and Gormley & Gamble will not be liable for failure to follow our guidelines.
 Gormley & Gamble will not be responsible for general wear and tear to any garment(s), and is not liable to replace any damaged fabric caused after the garment(s) is in the clients possession.